Are you looking to start a new hobby or simply upgrade to a better one?

 These are ideal bikes for stunts and tricks.
 They are splendid for both adults and kids.
 They come with a reinforced frame ad are small in size allowing maneuverability during stunts.

 These bikes are designed for commuters and people that love traveling.
 They have a folding frame that allows the bike to be bent into half of what it is.
 This action enables it to fit in small spaces like trains, cars, and buses.
-The tires are however smaller than most of the other bicycles which reduce efficiency significantly.
+The tires are however smaller than most of the other bicycles which reduces efficiency significantly.
 The enthusiasts, however, feel that the benefits that come with the bike outweigh the challenges by far.
-It is for this reason at these bikes is still popular.
+It is for this reason that these bikes are still popular.

 These bikes redesigned for comfort.
 They are however not usable in hilly places as pedaling will be a nightmare.
 They are designed for the rider to sit in a completely upright position, and a backrest is added.
 The pedals are a little further than most.
 They are also available in two-wheels as well as three wheel forms.
 They are almost impossible to ferry using a car.

 These are some of the most fun bikes to ride.
 They are designed for two or more riders that pedal in tandem to get the bike moving.
 The riders have to be very well coordinated for this to work.